Some of the oldest cells on Earth are single-cell organisms called bacteria.

 Conditions on Earth 4 billion years ago were very different than they are today.
 The atmosphere lacked oxygen, and

 an ozone layer did not yet protect Earth from harmful radiation.
-Heavy rains, lightening and volcanic activity were
+Heavy rains, lightning and volcanic activity were

 common.
 Yet the earliest cells originated in this extreme environment.
 Today, a group of single-celled organisms called